(this page revised 1 April 2018)

 Heavy Goods Vehicles (more than 3.5 tonnes gross weight) with 4 or more axles.

 Where to pay?
 There are no Toll barriers on the Liverpool side.
 You pay on the Wirral side on entry or exit.
 Most drivers pay by throwing the toll into the collection basket.
-If you have not got the correct money, there are a few manned booths, but they only give you change, you still have to throw the money in your self.
+If you have not got the correct money, there are a few manned booths.
+Having got the money from the collector you used to have to throw the toll in a basket, but from late 2017 they changed the system and the barrier should raise automatically.

 Receipts.
 The Tunnels do not give receipts for tolls (and in any case there is no VAT).

-'Fast' Tag is used by some drivers called.
+'Fast' Tag is used by some drivers.
 You get a 'discount' but have to pay monthly in advance by standing order.

 If you pay by Tag the tolls are reduced to £1.20 for class 1, £2.40 for class 2, £3.60 for class 3, and £4.80 for class 4.